When a Master/slave relationship comes to an end what does one do?

 These steps back away from the Master the slave once served take time.

-In olden times people would wear black clothes for a period of morning.
-Perhaps a slave needs to realise they are in morning, and to realise that to try and bind themselves to another Master is to soon, and they are simply not ready for it yet.
+In olden times people would wear black clothes for a period of mourning.
+Perhaps a slave needs to realise they are in mourning, and to realise that to try and bind themselves to another Master is to soon, and they are simply not ready for it yet.

 4) Community support: Finally I would recommend that we are a community help support these steps.
 To often the BDSM community is focussed on sex.
 The moment someone has issues or difficulties the scene is very good and pushing that person out and away.
 They are no longer fun, and therefore no longer useful.
 The “play toy” is no fun anymore and should go away until it is fun again.